‘Heil Home I’m Home’ Showrunner Explains His Controversial Sitcom About Adolph Hitler

 Heil Honey I’m Home was so controversial that the series was canceled after just one episode in 1990.
 According to the April 1 issue of Entertainment Weekly, the opening scene of Episode 1 was a man striding into his apartment as he raised his right arm.
 He shouts at his wife, who seems to be busy in the kitchen and thoroughly annoyed that her husband was late for dinner again.

 The man was Adolph Hitler.
 The British sitcom only aired one episode in 1990 before being canceled.
 The show was set in 1938 Berlin and depicted the Hitlers casually living next door to a Jewish couple, the Goldensteins.
-Neil McCaul played Adolph Hitler and Denica Fairman played his wife, Eva Braun.
+Neil McCaul played Adolph Hitler, and Denica Fairman played his wife, Eva Braun.

 The series was canceled quickly, but the showrunner Geoff Atkinson, who produced HBO’s Getting On, claims he meant no harm and explains how he came up with the controversial plot.

 Heil Honey I’m Home Showrunner and creator, Geoff Atkinson revealed that he had been writing comedy awhile and he had two vague ideas for a show.
-One was about Adolph Hitler and the other centered around Jesus as a 16-year-old teenager.
+One was about Adolph Hitler, and the other centered around Jesus as a 16-year-old teenager.
 He decided to go with Hitler.
 In hindsight, he believes he should have gone with Jesus.

 “I like big high-concept shows that take a risk.
 Paul Jackson went to the channel with Heil Honey I’m Home pitch and they said okay.
 It happened very quickly,” Atkinson explained.